kaeri-gg/ferrero-advergame/README.md

 # Ferrero Hunt

 A chocolate-themed memory advergame built with **Godot 4.6** (GDScript).
-Memorize where the chocolates appear on a 4x4 grid, then click the correct tiles before time runs out to earn discounts!
+Version 2 of [this game](https://github.com/kaeri-gg/chocolate-game) Memorize where the chocolates appear on a 4x4 grid, then click the correct tiles before time runs out to earn discounts!
 - Designed & developed by Kathleen.
+- Game title by Alicja
 - Kinder kid asset by Pariya.
-- Inspired by: Brain Buddies.
+- Game concept inspired by: Brain Buddies.
+- Sound Effect by <a href="https://pixabay.com/users/aberrantrealities-38952538/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=412050">Jordan Garner</a> from <a href="https://pixabay.com/sound-effects//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=412050">Pixabay</a>
+- Sound Effect by DRAGON-STUDIO from Pixabay
+- Some part of images from Freepik

 ## [Play Here](https://kaeri-gg.github.io/ferrero-advergame/release)
 > *For educational purposes only.*